 What is the difference between a SAIL address and a registered office address?

 A registered office is mandatory.
-It is the official address of a limited company where mail and legal notices from UK government agencies, such as Companies House and HMRC are delivered.
-This address is placed on the public register of companies.
-All statutory records must be kept at the registered office unless a SAIL address is used.
+It is the official address of a limited company, where mail and legal notices from UK government agencies (such as Companies House and HMRC) are delivered.
+This address is placed on the public Companies Register.

-A single alternative inspection location is optional.
+A SAIL is optional.
 It is an address other than the registered office where a company’s statutory records can be stored and inspected.
-If you decide to use one, you must provide the details for Companies House and tell them what records are kept there.
+If you decide to use one, you must provide the address details to Companies House and tell them what records are kept there.
 This information will be placed on public record.

 Can a SAIL address be anywhere in the world?

-No, a SAIL address has to be in the same country or jurisdiction as the registered office.
-This is the UK jurisdiction where your company is incorporated. i.e. England and Wales, Wales only, Scotland or Northern Ireland.
+No, a SAIL address has to be in the same jurisdiction as the registered office.
+This is the UK country where your company is incorporated – i.e. England and Wales, Wales only, Scotland, or Northern Ireland.